An Updated Assessment of Reinforcement Learning for Macro Placement: Experiments and Results

-Since the RL agent in {\em Nature} and {\em CT} is driven by proxy cost, we examine the correlation of proxy cost with {\em Nature} {\em Table 1} metrics.
-We collect 15 macro placement solutions generated by {\em CT} for Ariane-NG45 that have proxy cost less than 0.9, and generate the {\em Table 1} metrics for each macro placement (details are given at \cite{ProxyCostCorrelation}).
-Table~\ref{tab:correlation} shows the Kendall rank correlation coefficient for proxy cost and {\em Table 1} metrics.
-Values close to +1 or -1 indicate strong correlation or anticorrelation, respectively, while values close to 0 indicate a lack of correlation.
-Thus, in the regime of relatively low proxy cost, we observe poor correlation of proxy cost and its components with {\em Table 1} metrics.
+{\bf Correlation of proxy cost to {\em Nature Table 1} metrics.} The RL agent in {\em Nature} and {\em CT} is driven by proxy cost, while the EDA tool's post-P\&R output is ``ground truth''~\cite{MirhoseiniGYJSWLJPNPTSHTLLHCD21}.
+To study correlation of proxy cost with {\em Nature} {\em Table 1} metrics, we collect 30 macro placements produced by {\em CT-Scratch} for Ariane-ASAP7 having proxy cost less than 1.0, and generate {\em Table 1} metrics for each.
+Table~\ref{tab:correlation} shows the Kendall rank correlation of proxy cost and {\em Table 1} metrics.
+Values close to +1 (resp. -1) indicate strong correlation (resp. anticorrelation), while values close to 0 indicate lack of correlation.
+Similar to \cite{ispd23}, in the regime of relatively low proxy cost (high solution quality), we observe poor correlation of proxy cost and its components with {\em Table 1} metrics.
+Compared to the proxy cost correlation study on Ariane-NG45 in~\cite{ispd23} (Table 2), we see that the new {\em CT-Scratch} on Ariane-ASAP7 shows improved correlation between proxy cost and rWL, but degraded correlation between proxy cost and WNS.
+Overall, the proxy cost function optimized in the {\em Nature} paper shows poor correlation with final chip metrics; therefore, relying on this proxy as an optimization target is not a sound physical design strategy.